Camino de Santiago · Coastal Route · Caminha, Portugal

 Caminha (population ~7,000) sits at the confluence of the Coura and Minho rivers, facing the Spanish town of A Guarda across the water.
 Its 14th-century walls, fortified clock tower, and elegant Praça do Conselho make it one of the most distinctive stops on the Portuguese Coastal Camino.

 For pilgrims walking the Caminho da Costa (Coastal Route), Caminha marks the transition from Portugal to Galicia, Spain.
-The ferry crossing — a short but memorable 15-minute boat ride — has been used by travellers for centuries.
+The river crossing — a short but memorable boat ride of about 10 minutes — has linked the two banks for centuries; today it is made by licensed water taxi while a new municipal ferry is awaited.
 After crossing, pilgrims continue north through A Guarda along the Galician coast toward Santiago de Compostela.

 The town is a practical overnight stop before the crossing, with a municipal pilgrim hostel, several private albergues, guesthouses, and enough restaurants to recover after the long coastal stage from Viana do Castelo (24 km).